Rescuer describes finding the family to CNN

 The discovery came about midday Tuesday as more than 200 people scoured a vast frozen range of Nevada spanning 6,000 square miles.

-Officials remained undaunted despite the fact they no longer received pings off the cell phone of the missing persons, Reitz said.
+Officials remained undaunted despite the fact they no longer received pings off the cell phone of the missing persons, said Sheila Reitz of the Pershing County Sheriff’s Office.

-On Monday, authorities had been encouraged when they were able to receive a couple of pings from the phone of James Glanton, 34, officials said.
+On Monday, authorities had been encouraged when they were able to receive a couple of pings from the phone of Glanton.
 Cell service is spotty because the area is so remote.

 They all set out to play in the snow in the Seven Troughs mountain range Sunday.